All Episodes

 Don't sing it.

-This is a weird every commercial break I go to the email, and there's 30 people telling me what I should have said.
+Every commercial break, I go to the email, and there's 30 people telling me what I should have said or how I could have said what I did say better.

-And then a hutch piling on don't try to be BB King.
+And then a Hutch piling on, don't try to be B.B.
+King.

 We have a choice, a strategy that reverses this progress.